Office of Undergraduate Research Undergraduate research will set you apart.

 Caroline George

 In order to test and improve current surgical techniques, researchers frequently perform in vivo procedures on live pigs, whose anatomical structures are extremely similar to those of humans.
 While these procedures have led to progress, they have also generated concerns.
-Caroline George, a junior in Chemical Engineering, is seeking to develop more economically and ethically sound approaches to current porcine surgical testing techniques of heart valve repair.
+Caroline George, a junior in Chemical Engineering, is seeking to develop more economically and ethically sound approaches…Continue Reading Recently in Research-Caroline George

 Recently in Research- Jake Keel